 Chatbots provide an automated way to have a 1:1 conversation with a person

-Here’s the famous Cleo chatbot that helps people budget and save:
+Here’s an example of a famous chatbot called Cleo that helps people budget better:

-Perhaps the most compelling reason to have a chatbot is that studies show that messenger apps are becoming much more popular than social media platforms.
+Perhaps the most compelling reason to have a chatbot is that studies show that messenger apps (especially Facebook Messenger) are becoming much more popular than social media platforms.

 Messaging started to overtake social media back in 2015, and it has continued to grow since.